dodsonmg/libmodbus/README.md

 Modifications
 =============

-This branch has been modified for limited use with FreeRTOS.
+This branch has been modified for limited use with CheriFreeRTOS.

+I hacked out a lot of the original `automake` stuff to make the configuration static.
+This could probably be reverted at some point.

-All TCP-related headers and code has been commented out for eventual removal or replacement with FreeRTOS+TCP headers and code.
+All TCP-related headers and code have been commented out for eventual removal or replacement with FreeRTOS+TCP headers and code.

+I added a `cheri-helper.h` file to support pretty printing of CHERI caps and perms.

 Design pattern for use with FreeRTOS:
 - Client and server initialisation functions to initialise the connect (`ctx`) and state (`mb_mapping`)